lavrand/mvideo-shop/README.md

 >Bug fix list

-1. Fix cart controller.
+1. Сreation of cart doesn't work.
+Fix it in cart controller.
-2. Fix user account service.
+2. Creation of user doesn't work.
+Fix it in user account service.
-3. Fix postresql connection.
+3. Fix postresql connection, settings and scripts.
+DB migration done from MySQL to PostgreSQL should be completed.

 >Feature list

-1. Develop good search feature.
+1. Develop search feature for goods.
+Goods should be searched by name.
-2. Develop good compare feature.
+2. Develop compare feature for goods.
+Goods should by parameters and price.
 3. Develop content management capabilities feature.
+Develop backend part of admin panel for adding goods.